-- The learner should be ensured fair lifelong access good quality education. - The learner requires adequate support for the development of language competences. - The provision for support will take into account, make use of, and build further on the learner's existing language competences.
+- The learner has a fundamental human right to unrestricted and fair lifelong access to good quality education. - The learner requires adequate support for the development of language competences.
+The provision for support will take into account, make use of, and build further on the learner's existing language competences.
 At the same time, the learner seeks, among other things, to develop the language skills required for his or her educational career in a given context. - Learners with low socio-economic status, special needs and those whose linguistic or cultural background may disadvantage them in the educational system require special attention and support for the development of the language abilities necessary for educational success in a given context.